academe/omnipay-adyen/README.md

 ### An Encrypted Card Authorises a Payment

 This is the server-side handling.
-Once the CSE form has been POSTed to your clienty site, the encrypted card details will be available.
+Once the CSE form has been POSTed to your client site, the encrypted card details will be available.
 It can be used to submit an authorisation like this: